 There are two versions of degree audit forms for the Sustainability Science Program.
 Students whose first term in the Sustainability Science Program was prior to Spring 2020 should continue using the document titled “Sustainability Science Degree Audit Form A.” Students whose first term in the Sustainability Science Program was Spring 2020 and beyond should use the document titled “Sustainability Science Degree Form B.” The only difference in these forms is with regards to the program’s new course offering and requirement, SUSC PS5060 Statistics, Data Analysis, and Coding for Sustainability Science, launched in Spring 2020.
 This course is open to ALL Sustainability Science students and can count towards Area 2 or Area 3 regardless of when you matriculated in the program.
 Students enrolling from Spring 2020 and beyond in the Sustainability Science Program are required to complete the course towards Area 2 or Area 3.
 Please reach out to the program office if you have any questions.

-Spring 2021 Sustainability Science Registration Calendar
+Fall 2021 Sustainability Science Registration Calendar

-Spring 2021 Columbia University Cross-Registration Information
+Fall 2021 Columbia University Cross-Registration Information

 School of International and Public Affairs (via SSOL)

 When SIPA announces the classes available for cross-registration for the Summer 2021 semester, they will be posted here.
 Courses pre-approved for SUMA will be included in the course listing document and assigned to curriculum areas.
 We do not yet know which courses are likely to be made available or when course announcements will be posted to by SIPA, but we expect that they will begin in late April with additional courses added through the start of each summer session.
 You can check here for updates.